What is LASER?

 power source of the cell, like the battery in our cars.
 When the power

 output in our car is low, engine functions seem sluggish.
+Your battery needs a recharge.
 Laser light

 “recharges” the cell’s battery, the mitochondria, which produces enough